rockdaboot/wget2/docs/wget2_manual.md

 * -p, --page-requisites

-  This option causes Wget to download all the files that are necessary to properly display a given HTML page.
+  This option causes Wget2 to download all the files that are necessary to properly display a given HTML page.
 This includes such things as inlined images, sounds, and referenced stylesheets.

   Ordinarily, when downloading a single HTML page, any requisite documents that may be needed to display it properly are not downloaded.
-Using -r together with -l can help, but since Wget does not ordinarily distinguish between external and inlined documents, one is generally left with "leaf documents" that are missing their requisites.
+Using -r together with -l can help, but since Wget2 does not ordinarily distinguish between external and inlined documents, one is generally left with "leaf documents" that are missing their requisites.